 This appliance is supplied with a relief valve sized in accordance with ASME Boiler and Pressure Vessel Code, Section IV ("Heating Boilers").
-The relief valve is installed or shipped loose and is installed in the vertical position and mounted in the hot water outlet.
+The relief valve is to be installed in the vertical position and mounted in the hot water outlet.
 No valve is to be placed between the relief valve, and the appliance.
 To prevent water damage, the discharge from the relief valve shall be piped to a suitable floor drain for disposal when relief occurs.
 No reducing couplings or other restrictions shall be installed in the discharge line.
 The discharge line shall allow complete drainage of the valve and line.
 Relief valves should be manually operated at least once a year.
-If a relief valve discharges periodically, this may be due to thermal expansion in a closed water supply system.
-Contact the water supplier or local plumbing inspector on how to correct this situation.
-Do not plug the relief valve.